-Gently push the earpiece into your ear canal until the speaker wire sits close to your head.
+Gently push the earpiece into your ear canal until the thin tube sits close to your head.

-If the speaker has an ear grip, place it in the ear so it follows the contour of the ear.
+If the thin tube has an ear grip, place it in the ear so it follows the contour of the ear.

 Cleaning

 The MultiTool contains a brush and wire loop for cleaning and removing earwax.
 If you need a new MultiTool, contact your hearing care professional.